huyz/chromium-search-sync/README.md

 ## TL;DR: Too Long, Didn't Read.
 Twitter broke my attention span.

 This tool syncs custom search engine shortcuts across all your Brave browser profiles.

+**Quick Start:**

+1. Close Brave completely
+2. Run `./brave-search-sync --smoke-test` to verify system compatibility
+3. Run `./brave-search-sync -c` for a dry run preview of what will be synced
-Close Brave, run `./brave-search-sync -cs` to sync everything, then reopen Brave and visit `brave://settings/search` in each profile to activate the newly added search engines.
-Use `-c` on its own for a dry run preview.
-It's good to backup your Brave config first, just in case.
-The brave config dir location is shown in `-h`.
-Run `./brave-search-sync --smoke-test` to check if your system is ready.
+4. Run `./brave-search-sync -cs` to sync everything
+5. Reopen Brave and visit `brave://settings/search` in each profile to activate the newly added search engines

+**Safety:** Always backup your Brave config first (location shown in help with `-h`).
+The tool won't run if Brave is open and includes built-in protections against deleting essential search engines.

 ## Current Status

-Tested on macOS and Linux.
-Windows support requires running this script from the Cygwin environment.
-Open an issue if you test before me and it fails.

-Include the --smoke-test option in [bug reports](https://github.com/mcgroarty/brave-search-sync/issues).
+**Tested on:** macOS and Linux

+**Windows Support:** Requires Cygwin environment (native Windows not supported)

-Mostly AI-coded, but human-reviewed.
+**Development:** Mostly AI-coded, but extensively human-reviewed and tested

+**Bug Reports:** Include `--smoke-test` output when reporting issues on [GitHub](https://github.com/mcgroarty/brave-search-sync/issues)

 ## Overview